⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 What is IGF-1 LR3 and how does it differ from natural IGF-1?

 IGF-1 LR3 (Insulin-Like Growth Factor 1 Long Arginine 3) is a synthetic 83-amino-acid analog of natural IGF-1, engineered with a specific amino acid substitution at position 3 (arginine replacing glutamic acid) and a 13-amino-acid N-terminal extension.
-This modification dramatically reduces its affinity for insulin-like growth factor binding proteins (IGFBPs), extending its half-life from the natural IGF-1 half-life of minutes to approximately 20–30 hours.
-Natural IGF-1 is tightly regulated by the body’s feedback systems; IGF-1 LR3 bypasses these controls, delivering continuous, unregulated growth signaling — which is both its primary research interest and its primary safety concern.
+This change dramatically reduces its affinity for insulin-like growth factor binding proteins (IGFBPs), extending its half-life from the natural IGF-1 half-life of minutes to about 20–30 hours.

 What are the reported benefits of IGF-1 LR3 in preclinical research?